 Visiting the Japanese Friendship Garden is one of my favorite things to do in Balboa Park.
 It’s especially beautiful in autumn, and it’s one of the best places to see some fall colors near downtown San Diego.

 The Japanese maple trees turn brilliant shades of red at this time of year, and you’ll see other trees and shrubs turning bright orange and yellow.
+And, it’s open.
+Kids love the koi, too.

 Celebrate Halloween, San Diego Style